 Research has proven that women do at least two hours more domestic work each day than men, on top of childcare and earning a living.
 This puts women writers in a very difficult position.

 Whereas their male counterparts can rely on their partners to clean, cook and look after the kids whilst the work on their magnus opus, my female author clients often have to get up at 5a.m. or go to bed late just to get some creative time.
 They often end up exhausted and frustrated as a result – that is, if they don’t just give up writing completely due to all the demands on their time.

-I’ve written a book about this subject as I see time-starved women writers so often in my coaching work in the hope that I can help female authors find ways to be creative, even in the midst of the most hectic lives.
+I’ve written a book about this subject (which is coming out on Amazon soon) as I see time-starved women writers so often in my coaching work in the hope that I can help female authors find ways to be creative, even in the midst of the most hectic lives.
 I generally think time is a major feminist issue and one which we need to confront if more women are going to find a way to create great books and get them published.